The inner child

 Chaptering is lighter than regression.
 The inner child shows difficulty as quest, as image, as something witnessed or helped at a remove, and she offers the adult exactly the emotional distance needed to witness clearly.
 She holds the participant in safety throughout.

-Chaptering still engages genuinely difficult material.
-A chapter may move into significant territory — a locked container awaiting its moment, a figure carrying the charge of an unresolved family pattern, a landscape that holds grief.
-The difference lies in the manner of presentation.
-The heavier work of confronting that material directly, where it is needed, frequently happens elsewhere — in regression, in constellation work, or in ordinary life, often alongside the chapters and sometimes with another practitioner.
-The chapter receives what that work has surfaced and offers it back transformed: the inheritance reframed, the burden set down, the gift accepted.
+The work of confronting such material directly, where that is needed, frequently happens elsewhere: through regression, in constellation work, or in ordinary life, often alongside the chapters and sometimes with another practitioner.
+The chapter receives what that work has surfaced and offers it back transformed.
+The inheritance is reframed, the burden set down, the gift accepted.

 The role of the practitioner